deepcode-ai/runner/docs/architecture.md

-# Atlas v2.0.0 (DeepSource Enterprise Runner)
+# Atlas v2.0.0 (DeepCode Enterprise Runner)

 Atlas v2.0.0 is an application that would be deployed on-premise at our customer's end.
 There are a few primary technical requirements for this service:

 - Source code and other sensitive information must never leave the customer's own infrastructure.
-- Enable a simpler alternative to a full-scale DeepSource Enterprise installation.
+- Enable a simpler alternative to a full-scale DeepCode Enterprise installation.

 ## High level architecture